 Jessica and Tim could not agree more: “For the quality we received in our wine and with all the compliments from our guests, I would have paid a lot more money.
 Their prices are very affordable.”

 Liz & Barrie recommend selecting your wines by 2 parameters: are your quests a wine crowd and how much time do you have to age your wines properly?

 The Towne Winer sources the best juices available for barrel fermentations and do extended maturation on their premises to further enhance the finished quality of your wedding wines.
-This often suits brides looking for more versatility in their choices.
-However, most tastes and time frames can be accommodated!
+This often suits couples looking for more versatility in their choices.
+However, most tastes and time frames can be accommodated.

 Recycled bottles may be used for the bar service but Liz highly recommends matching bottles for your table presentation.
 They have selected bottles for your wedding that can save you money on your corkage fees available.

 Co-coordinating die cut labels, corks and seals are complimentary.
-The bride and groom can personalize the labels themselves, or have them printed at our recommended printing shop.
+The couple can personalize the labels themselves, or have them printed at our recommended printing shop.

 For weddings with over 100 wining guests, The Winer suggests that a medium- body red, a full-bodied red, an off-dry white and a dry white be vinted to cover all tastes and menu at the wedding table.
 Also, for your rehearsal, shower and toasting, the showcase Towne Winer Rosé is a medium dry aperitif that has had great feedback for it’s versatility.
 Even guys like to blush with this wedding winner!